-and performance to evaluated in accordance with the verteel management perior.
+and pono and performance is evaluated in accordance with the vendor management policy.
 Control Number Description of Controls Tests of Operating Effectiveness Results 15.1 Policies and procedures are in place to govern the vendor management process including but not limited to the acquiring, assessment, and risk exposure of third-party vendors.
 Inspected the BPAS Vendor Management Policy to determine if they outlined the organizations vendor management standards.
 No exceptions noted.
 15.2 Annually, management evaluates subservice organizations controls through questionnaires and/or through the review of SOC reports.
-Inspected subservice organization control monitoring documentation for a sample of subservice organizations to determine if management reviewed questionnaires and/or SOC reports to evaluate the internal controls that are in place at subservice organizations.
+Inspected subservice organization control monitoring documentation for the one in scope subservice organization to determine if management reviewed questionnaires and/or SOC reports to evaluate the internal controls that are in place at the subservice organization.
 No exceptions noted.